 Users list: Select a user from your intranet.
 If your list has many options, you may wish to tick the box Use advanced UI for selecting elements.
 This will allow your users to type in the list option they're looking for, and it will search the list for them.

 Multiple users list: Same as above, but with the ability to select more than one user.
 Important: Multiple Users lists cannot be used later with conditions.
-You will not be able to setup any kind of logical rule, visibility permissions, notifications, etc. with this field type.
-Only use a multiple users list if you're interested in having users select multiple users from your intranet, but you don't need any dynamic behaviour or notifications to occur as a result of their choices.
+You will not be able to set up any kind of logical rule, visibility permissions, notifications, etc. with this field type.
+Only use a multiple users list field if you're interested in having users select multiple users from your intranet, but you don't need any dynamic behaviour or notifications to occur as a result of their choices.

 Notice: This is for entering text onto the form, as well as pictures.
 Data isn't entered by the user for this field type.